ibm-cloud-docs/power-iaas/faq.md

-You can set the preferred processor compatibility mode for a Virtual Server Instance (VSI) during its creation by using the CLI, API, or Terraform.
-By using the GUI, you can edit the preferred processor compatibility mode only for existing VSIs that are already deployed.
+You can set the preferred processor compatibility mode for a Virtual Server Instance (VSI) during its creation by using the GUI, CLI, API, or Terraform.
+For VSIs that are already deployed, you can change the preferred processor compatibility mode by modifying the VSI settings.